Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Introduction

+As an empirical illustration, we apply our framework to administrative data on personal loan applications from a large Australian bank.
+First, we construct confounding-robust credit risk scores under varying confounding assumptions.
+The resulting algorithms produce substantially different risk rankings that could meaningfully affect credit access.
+Second, inspired by recent work in consumer finance \citep[][]{BlattnerNelson(21), FusterEtAl(22)predictably, DiMaggioEtAl(22)-Fintech}, we evaluate a benchmark credit score's performance across income groups.
+An analysis ignoring unobserved confounding suggests the score is more accurate (in mean square error) for higher-income applicants.
+However, we show this disparity disappears at plausible levels of unobserved confounding, illustrating how researchers can assess the robustness of fairness conclusions.

+Our framework prioritizes breadth and applicability.
+Rather than bespoke methods for each combination of bounding strategy and performance measure, we provide a unified approach for a variety of assumptions and performance measures.
+We deliver practical estimation procedures that enable researchers to robustly design and evaluate predictive algorithms under unobserved confounding.

-\paragraph{Related work:} Our analysis of predictive algorithms builds on foundational work studying partial identification from selectively observed data such as \cite{Manski(89), Manski(90), Manski(94)-SampleSelectionBounds, Manski(03)}.
-Our restrictions generalize the ``approximate mean independence'' assumption discussed in \cite{Manski(03)} and the Kolmogorov-Smirnov selection index in \cite{KlineSantos(13)} by incorporating covariates and nuisance parameters into the bounding functions.\footnote{See also \cite{diaz2013sensitivity, luedtke2015statistics, diaz2018sensitivity} for similar bounding assumptions without covariates in biostatistics.} This added flexibility captures empirical heuristics that impute missing data based on observed outcomes among selected units and proxy outcomes \citep[e.g.,][]{ChouldechovaEtAl(18), ObermeyerEtAl(19), BlattnerNelson(21), MullainathanObermeyer(21), ChanGentzkowYu(21)}, and thereby enables empirical researchers to draw more credible and informative conclusions \citep[][]{manski2022inference}.
-We also provide partial identification results for novel estimands such as positive class and negative class performance that are popular in applied research on predictive algorithms. \cite{BlundellEtAl(07)} and \cite{Stoye(10)} analyze the identification of ``spread'' parameters like the variance or Gini coefficient from selectively observed data.
+\paragraph{Related Work:} Our analysis builds on foundational work on partial identification with selective labels \citep[e.g.,][]{Manski(89), Manski(90), Manski(94)-SampleSelectionBounds}.
+We generalize \citet[][]{Manski(03)}'s ``approximate mean independence'' assumption by incorporating covariates and nuisance parameters into the bounding functions, enabling flexible formalization of empirical heuristics using proxy outcomes and other strategies.
+See also \cite{diaz2013sensitivity, luedtke2015statistics, diaz2018sensitivity} for similar bounding assumptions without covariates.
+We characterize identified sets for novel estimands arising in predictive algorithm evaluation.